MurtazaShafiq/MurtazaShafiq.github.io/README.md

 # Welcome to My Portfolio

-I’m **Mayank Bambal**, an MS candidate in Business Analytics & Information Management at Purdue University (graduating August 2025).
-With a B.Tech in Mechanical Engineering from IIT Indore (2019), I design and implement data-driven solutions that drive business impact across industries.
+I’m **Muhammad Murtaza Shafiq**, an MS candidate in Business Analytics & Information Management at Purdue University (graduating August 2025).
+With a BS in Computer Science and over 5 years of cross-functional experience in analytics, consulting, and product delivery, I specialize in building data-driven solutions that blend technical depth with business impact.business impact across industries.

 - 🔍 **Background & Achievements**: Learn about my journey, skills, and key accomplishments on the [About](/about/) page.
 - 📂 **Projects & Code**: Explore detailed case studies, open-source projects, and portfolio highlights on the [Projects](/projects/) page.